saiftynet/ASCIILOSCOPE/README.md

 ### Features and function
 This can be illustrated using the screenshot below.
 ![Screenshot2](https://github.com/saiftynet/ASCIILOSCOPE/blob/master/images/Version%200.06.jpg)

+* Tab = Makes next trace active oif there are multiple traces
+* q   = Quits the application
+* p   = Pauses display and data capture
+* r   = Resumes from pause
+* a   = Auto levels, adjusts multipliers and offset so data fits in the screen
+* 🠞   = Speed up increase number of updates per second by 10
+* 🠜   = Slow down, reduce number of updates per second by 10
+* 🠉   = Shift up, increase offset so trace moves up the display
+* 🠋   = Shift down, decrease offset so trace moves down the display
+* \*    = Inc Window, increase samples per full width of the screen
+* \/    = Dec Window, decrease samples per full width of the screen
+* \+    = Magnify, increase Y multiplier by 10%, zooming into trace
+* \-    = Reduce, reduce multiplier by 10%, zooming out

 ### Adding traces
 Traces are currently (from v 0.06) stored in a hash called, unsurpisingly, `%traces`.
 Within this the traces are stored as references to hashes e.g.